Weinhaus Rheingold: Construction phase

 Construction work began in mid-November 1905 with demolition and excavation on Bellevuestraße, followed by the creation of the foundations.
 Masonry work could begin there as early as February 1906.
 At the same time, foundation work took place on the property at Potsdamer Straße 3, where machine foundations for the in-house power plant also had to be laid.
 These works were completed in May 1906.

 The foundation, like the earthworks executed by the construction company Wayss & Freytag, was difficult due to the required lowering of the groundwater level and the enclosed location of the property, costing nearly 500,000 marks.
 First, the excavation pit was dug to the level of the groundwater table at about 3.1 meters depth.
-65 four-inch (approx. 10 cm) suction wells drilled at five-meter intervals in all directions, reaching 7.5 meters deep from the pit bottom into the soil, captured the rising groundwater.
-The main collection pipe located at the groundwater level with 250 millimeters diameter was connected on one side to the wells and on the other to the electrically operated centrifugal pump.
+A total of 65 four-inch (approx. 10 cm) suction wells drilled at five-meter intervals in all directions, reaching 7.5 meters deep from the pit bottom into the soil, captured the rising groundwater.
+The main collection pipe, located at the groundwater level with 250 millimeters diameter was connected on one side to the wells and on the other to the electrically operated centrifugal pump.
 This sucked the groundwater from the wells into the main collection pipe and lifted it to street level, where it flowed into the city sewer.
 The lowering of the groundwater level occurred in two stages: first by 3.20 meters for laying the normal basement foundations and then by 4.60 meters for the machine foundations.
 The lowered level included a safety reserve of about 90 centimeters so that in case of pump failure, the construction site would not be immediately flooded.
 Nevertheless, pump failures flooded the site several times, leading to a total loss of seven working days.
 The groundwater lowering system remained in operation for seven months until the concrete slab of the foundation with the enclosing walls exerted a counterpressure corresponding to the groundwater uplift.

 The enclosed property required securing neighboring buildings in the form of bracing gables and underpassing foundations of adjacent houses.
 Settlements and cracks as a result of groundwater lowering could not be completely avoided.
 The daily press reported sensational articles about it as "house collapse at Potsdamer Platz".
 The most serious incident, in which the basement floor in the side wing of the house Potsdamer Straße 4 cracked, led to police closure of the house due to collapse danger.
 Only after additional securing could construction continue.
 The house owner received compensation of 30,000 marks for the damage but had the house demolished shortly thereafter to redevelop the property, as probably planned for some time.